Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) has become vacant under rule [60]; or

-   2. was not filled by election at the last annual general meeting; or
+   b) was not filled by election at the last annual general meeting; or

-   3. was not filled by a Branch election in the case of Branch Representatives.
+   c) was not filled by a Branch election in the case of Branch Representatives.

 2. If the position of Secretary becomes vacant, the Committee must appoint a Member to the position within 14 days after the vacancy arises.